Walter Rayner

-Walter Rayner (born 1882) was a British football manager and player.
-He was Charlton Athletic's first full-time manager as a professional football team from June 1920, when the club played in the Southern League, to May 1925, when the club played in the Football League.
-He became manager of Wigan Borough F.C. in October 1925.
+Walter Rayner (10 April 1882 – 2 October 1958) was a British football manager and player.
+He served as Charlton Athletic's first full-time manager from June 1920, when the club played in the Southern League, to May 1925, when the club played in the Football League.
+He became manager of Wigan Borough in October 1925.

-Rayner had been recruited by Charlton from Tottenham Hotspur F.C., where he was a player-coach.
-He had also been a player-coach at Arsenal F.C.
-During his career as a player, he played for Norwich City F.C.
-In 1909, he was the reserve team captain at Luton Town F.C.
+Rayner had been recruited by Charlton from Tottenham Hotspur, where he was a player-coach.
+He had also been a player-coach at Arsenal.
+During his career as a player, he played for Norwich City.
+In 1909, he was the reserve team captain at Luton Town.

-In February 1926, Rayner was suspended from Wigan after a dispute with a referee and opposing players, and was banned from football management following an enquiry into financial irregularities at Charlton.
-After his career in football, he ran a hardware store in Croydon.
+In February 1926, a dispute with a referee and opposing players led to Rayner's suspension by Wigan.
+He was later permanently banned from football management after an enquiry into financial irregularities at Charlton.
+After his football career, he was the proprietor of a hardware shop in Croydon.